davidkarim/cap_test/README.md

 Flattened html directory.
 Full RSpec test with edits to publish command....Removed double quotes.

 Testing echo -e.
 Five tests final.
 Typo.
 Put back all tests.
 Two plays.Pipelining.
-Using head..
+Using head.

+NEW KIPU API Gateway.

 Things you may want to cover: